IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklisation-notes.md

   * Don't Merklise types at all.
   * Only Merklise types if their serialised forms take up more than 32 bytes.
   * Avoid type duplication by interning types.

+## Further results
+See [this page](./Merklising-programs) for some experiments on Merklising the validators in our example contracts.